micmerchant/nhibernate-mssql-table-valued-functions/README.md

 ```

 ### Possible Improvments
 I don't really like the heavy usage of reflection.
 Therefore I' am working on a [pull request](https://github.com/nhibernate/nhibernate-core/pull/3209) for NHibernate to get rid off the reflection calls.
-I hope that the PR makes it into the next minor release of NHibernate and want to thank [@fredericDelaporte](https://github.com/fredericDelaporte) for his inputs and reviews.
+I want to thank [@fredericDelaporte](https://github.com/fredericDelaporte) for his inputs and reviews and I hope that the PR makes it into the next minor release of NHibernate.